GreatCowBASIC/Help/output/md/st7567_controllers.md

 This section covers GLCD devices that use the ST7567 graphics controller.

-The ST7567 is a single-chip CMOS OLED/PLED driver with controller for organic / polymer light emitting diode dot-matrix graphic display system.
+The ST7567 is a single-chip CMOS LCD driver with controller for organic / polymer light emitting diode dot-matrix graphic display system.
 It consists of 128 segments and 64 commons.
-This IC is designed for Common Cathode type OLED panel.
+This IC is designed for Common Cathode type LCD panel.

 ST7567 is a single-chip dot matrix LCD driver which incorporates LCD controller and common/segment drivers.
 A ST7567 can be connected